 To find the most widely understood, let’s look at the 2021 study by the Nordic Council where they asked over 2000 young people in the Nordic countries how well they understand the different Nordic languages.

-Swedish: The most useful Scandinavian language
+The most useful Scandinavian language: Swedish

-Swedish would also be an especially good language if you want to move to Scandinavia for work, as there are 10 million people speaking native Swedish, the most in the Nordics.
+Swedish would be an especially good language if you want to move to Scandinavia for work, as there are 10 million people speaking native Swedish, the most in the Nordics.
 As such, you’ll likely find more jobs for expats and foreigners in Sweden than in the rest of the region.

 So if working for Volvo, IKEA, H&M, Spotify, or Ericsson sounds like a good place to work it’s not a bad idea to get started with your Swedish lessons.